bkreider/datasciencebox/README.md

 1. `sudo salt-call state.sls ipcluster.instances`: creates instances
 2. `sudo salt-call state.sls ipcluster.controller`: start the ipcontroller on the main instance
-3. `sudo salt 'ipengine*' state.sls state.highstate`: start ipengine on worker instances
+3. `sudo salt 'ipengine-*' state.highstate`: start ipengine on worker instances

 Everyting is ready, see [IPython.parallel](http://ipython.org/ipython-doc/dev/parallel/) for more information on how to use it.